 Be sure to check with your state’s department of insurance to see what the rules are for nonrenewal.
 If you think your company’s nonrenewal decision was unfair or you want a more detailed explanation, contact the insurance company.
 If you’re still not satisfied, contact your state’s department of insurance to file a complaint.
-When you file, your state’s consumer protections agency will evaluate the complaint to see if there was any wrongdoing on the part of the insurance company.
-If they determine that your insurance company screwed you over, you may be able to reinstate your policy.

 This is probably the most commonly cited reason for insurers to drop you from your policy at renewal.
 It could be that you filed too many claims within the designated three- or five-year window or you filed a claim that insurance companies generally don’t look highly upon, like a water damage, dog bite, theft, or fire claim.